Informatiebrief nauwe contacten - niet-immuun - Engels

 - sudden loss of smell and/or taste

-Then you should immediately make an appointment for a test at the municipal health service (GGD) by calling 0800-2035.
-Do so also if you have previously tested negative or if you develop health problems again.
-If you have any symptoms never do a self-test if you have any symptoms.
+You should immediately make an appointment for a test at the GGD by calling 0800-2035.
+Do so also if you have previously tested negative or if you develop symptoms again.
+Never do a self-test if you have any symptoms.

 It is important to follow these rules of behaviour.
 By doing so, you help to prevent the coronavirus from spreading further and infecting other persons around you.